Sangarshanan/mit6.824/notes/raft.md

 ### Log compaction

 To prevent the log from growing indefinitely, which can increase the time it takes for the state machine to replay a log when it restarts, Raft uses snapshotting for log compaction.
-A snapshot of the current application's state is written to durable storage, and all the log entries up to the point of the snapshot are deleted from the log.
+A snapshot of the current applications state is written to durable storage, and all the log entries up to the point of the snapshot are deleted from the log.
 Each server takes its snapshots independently, and snapshots are taken when the log reaches a fixed size in bytes.

 A snapshot also contains metadata such as the last included index, which is the index of the last entry in the log being replaced by the snapshot, and the last included term.
 These metadata are kept because of the AppendEntries consistency check for the first log entry after the snapshot, which needs a previous log entry and term.